Pierre Gasly reflects on his 'crazy' F1 ride after Italian GP triumph

 Two crashes in pre-season testing set the tone for a difficult baptism and Gasly's early-season form was inevitably compared to Verstappen's, who won two races and finished in the top five in every event up to the summer break.

-Gasly, by contrast, collected just two top-five results and never troubled the podium, with his single-lap deficit to his team-mate in qualifying - a tried-and-tested F1 barometer of performance and potential- especially glaring.
+By constrast, Gasly collected just two top-five results and never troubled the podium, with his single-lap deficit to his team-mate in qualifying - a tried-and-tested F1 barometer of performance and potential - especially glaring.

-Despite public assurances from Red Bull's bosses that he would be given more time, he was still demoted back down to the junior team during the August summer break with Alex Albon, now himself catching the eye in Gasly's previous seat at Toro Rosso, promoted in his place.
+Despite public assurances from Red Bull's bosses that he would be given more time, he was still demoted back down to the junior team during the August summer break with Alex Albon, by now himself catching the eye in Gasly's previous seat at Toro Rosso in his own rookie year, promoted in his place.

-After just 38 starts, the early promise of his F1 career was in danger of being lost.
+After just 38 starts, the early promise of the likeable Frenchman's F1 career was in danger of being lost.

 Gasly finished in the points on his first race back with Toro Rosso at Spa but the weekend was tragically overshadowed by the death of his compatriot and long-time friend Anthoine Hubert in that weekend's F2 race.